 After leaving college, you had some serious skills in hand and head full of ideas, but there are things they didn’t teach you in art school and you have to learn them from your own experience.
 In his little side project, Jamie Wieck – a successful designer from London – compiled those things in a single list dubbed as “The 50”.

-The list includes fifty points that consist of short, 140-character descriptions, and simple yet hilarious illustrations that are little nuggets of graphic design-related wisdom that you can print out and hang over your desk.
+The list includes fifty points that consist of short, 140-character descriptions and simple illustrations that are little nuggets of graphic design-related wisdom that you can print out and hang over your desk.

 Want some exclusive content?
 Join the UltraLinx mailing list here.

 There are very few ‘firsts’ these days.
 Countless others have started studios, freelanced and requested internships.
 It can be done.

 Regardless of how good you are, there will always be someone better.
 It’s surprisingly easy to waste time worrying about this.

 3. Success is not a finite resource.

 College fosters a zero-sum mentality: that someone has to fail for you to succeed.
 In truth, another’s success doesn’t limit yours.

 4. You cannot score without a goal.

 If you don’t know what you want, then how can you pursue it?
 Having a goal defines an end point, and subsequently, a place to start.